Ocker Hill Power Station: Operations

 The electricity generating capacity and output of the power station are shown in the table.

 The electricity output in GWh is as shown.

 Gas turbine plant

 In the 1970s a gas turbine plant was installed at Ocker Hill.
-This comprised four 70 MW gas turbines with a capability to deliver 280 MW of electricity.
-In the year ending 31 March 1981 the plant delivered 5.61 GWh of electricity just 0.2 percent of its capability.
+This comprised four GEC Gas Turbine Quad Olympus 70 MW gas turbines with a capability to deliver 280 MW of electricity.
+In the year ending 31 March 1981 the plant delivered 5.61 GWh of electricity just 0.2 per cent of its capability.
 The gas turbines were intended only for peak-lopping and emergency use, hence the low load factor.

 Demolition

 The buildings and cooling towers remained unused on site for a number of years.
 The buildings were dismantled and the towers were demolished in controlled explosions, No. 3 on 18 August 1985 and Nos.
 1 and 2 on 15 September.
 The site is now a housing estate, built in the mid-1990s, and the Black Country Spine Road runs through the former site of the coal plant.
 A small industrial estate was built on part of the site in the 1990s, including a road which follows the route of the former Princes End Branch railway line, which closed as a through route in 1981 (although the passenger stations along the route had been closed in 1916 due to wartime economy measures).
 The final stub linking the gas turbine power station to the South Staffordshire Line remained open until 1991, two years before the South Staffordshire Line itself closed.